nickd0/wfmu-listener/doc/roadmap.md

 - [X] Display archives
 - [X] Drill into playlist
 - [ ] Link to donate page and playlist page
+  - After a certain number of streams
 - [ ] Mark playlists and shows as listened and favorited
+- [x] Playlist URL capture
+- [ ] Drag and drop playlist links
 - [ ] Filter recent archives by your favorite shows
-- [ ] Cycle through different logos and matched styles
 - [x] When on playlist page, user can choose to display the playlist's style or default
 - [x] Stream archive file (using Howler?)
 - [ ] Player control; Playback continues while navigating back to feed page